Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 Person-Centered Care (Kitwood)

 Tom Kitwood’s person-centered dementia care model argues that personhood must be maintained and supported despite cognitive decline.
-The VIPS framework (Values, Individualized care, Personal perspectives, Social environment) operationalizes this.
-For nursing assignments, applying this framework to care planning demonstrates contemporary evidence-based practice understanding.
-You can deepen this analysis with reference to Virginia Henderson’s need theory, which underpins holistic nursing care.
+The VIPS framework (Values, Individualized care, Personal perspectives, Social environment) operationalizes this for nursing care plans at every stage of Alzheimer’s disease.

 2